yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 ~ A PWA can be created using frontend tech of your choice ~ For instance, you could use React, like some Magento PWA Studio people did ~ Magento PWA Studio is not a PWA, it is a studio
-~ Maybe the GraphQL API is
+~ Maybe the GraphQL API is nearing complete covera, PWA Studio is not ~ Who cares?
+React is easy as hell and you can rapidly develop features with it ~ Can you build a PWA with the current Magento PWA Studio and GraphQL API?

-@todo: Is it possible to build a PWA with it?
-Downsides?
+~ Yes!
+Assuming that you understand its implications.

 ---
 # What is still missing?